DataRich Consulting Publications

 Inka Leprince, PharmaStat LLC, Richann Watson

 In the intricate dance of clinical trials that involve multiple treatment groups and varying dose levels, subjects pirouette through planned treatments - each step assigned with precision.
-Yet, in the realms of pediatric, oncology, and diabetic trials, the challenge arises when planned doses twirl in the delicate arms of weight adjustments.
-How can data analysts choreograph Analysis Data Model (ADaM) datasets to capture these nuanced doses?
+Yet, in the realms of pediatric, oncology, and diabetic trials, the challenge arises when planned doses twirl in the delicate arms of weight-adjustments.
+How can data analysts choreograph the Analysis Data Model (ADaM) data sets to capture these nuanced doses?

 SAS PAPERS